track001/track001/README.md

     It periodically performs actions such as resetting, purchasing game dimensions, sacrificing, and maximizing certain resources.

-    This update emphasizes player choices, although early-game progression can still benefit from automation as seen here.
+    The newest update (The Reality Update) emphasizes player choices, although early-game progression can still benefit from automation as seen here.

     Instructions:
     1. Make sure this script is loaded in the game's environment.